cryptomator/cryptomator.github.io/content/blog/2025-06-30-post-quantum-roadmap.en.md

 To ensure that breaking a cipher requires an insane amount of time and energy, cryptographic algorithms rely on hard-to-compute problems—i.e., we're operating on the more complex side of the spectrum.

 The most illustrative example for this is the factorization problem: Determine the prime factors of 8633.
 The result is easy to verify through a simple multiplication (89 × 97), but finding the factors from the product is hard; [harder than polynomial but subexponential](https://en.wikipedia.org/wiki/General_number_field_sieve).
-This is exactly what the RSA crypto scheme is based on (except with some *very* large numbers), where the public key essentially is the product of two secret primes that are required to compute the private key.
+This is exactly what the RSA crypto scheme is based on (except with some *very* large numbers), where the public key includes the product of two secret primes that are required to compute the private key.

 ## How Quantum Computers Weaken Ciphers

 ### Asymmetric Cryptography

 Quantum computers are not inherently faster, but they allow for a different set of algorithms to run.
-So, if a certain problem is proven to be complex using traditional algorithms, quantum algorithms may be significantly less complex in terms of computational costs.
+So, while a problem may be hard-to-compute for traditional algorithms, it could be far less complex when solved with quantum algorithms.

 One of the most infamous examples is [Shor's algorithm](https://en.wikipedia.org/wiki/Shor%27s_algorithm), which solves the factorization problem in polynomial time.
 While polynomial time is just one row above exponential time in the table above, it makes all the difference.
 The following graph illustrates the effect of an increasing problem size on the two complexity classes: